-As Provost, Wohlpart works closely with Vice Presidents and other senior administrators to address issues that cross divisional lines and manages the $115 million Academic Affairs budget.
-Through 18 direct reports, he oversees about 500 full-time faculty and 150 part-time faculty and provides oversight for approximately 300 staff.
-He became Provost at UNI on June 1, 2015 and acted as Interim President from July 4, 2016 through January 31, 2017.
+As Provost, Herrera works closely with Vice Presidents and other senior administrators to address issues that cross divisional lines and manages the $110 million Academic Affairs budget.
+Through 13 direct reports, he oversees about 500 full-time faculty and 150 part-time faculty and provides oversight for approximately 300 staff.

 José Herrera is a microbiologist, professor and administrator with decades of experience in academic and scientific leadership roles.
 A Chicago Public Schools graduate at age 15, Herrera has held leadership positions at the National Science Foundation, Western New Mexico University and Mercy College, where he was Provost and Vice President of Academic Affairs.